Chaitanya Bhagavata: Importance

 The Chaitanya Bhagavata (similarly to the Chaitanya Charitamrita) asserts that Chaitanya was not simply a saint or even a "regular" Avatar, but was instead the direct incarnation of Krishna as Bhagavan, or the Supreme God himself.
 The text gives Chaitanya's mission as one for the benefit of mankind, through beginning the yuga-dharma (harinam-sankirtana) for the present age of Kali Yuga.
 Chaitanya Mahaprabhu is quoted within as saying "My holy name will be sung (preached) in every town and village of earth".
 The author, Vrindavana Dasa, has been considered by Gaudiya Vaishnavas to be the Vyasa of Chaitanya's pastimes because of revealing his true nature and mission.

 The Bhagavata has been praised for its simplicity in that it does not cross into the ontological nuances that are found in Krishna Dasa Kaviraja's Chaitanya Charitamrita.
 The Charitamrita of Krishna Dasa gives a more sophisticated and theological view of the life of Chaitanya Mahaprabhu and provides more information on his years in Puri as an ascetic.
 Together, the texts of the Chaitanya Bhagavata and the Chaitanya Charitamrta provide a complete picture of the life and teachings of Chaitanya Mahaprabhu although there are many more of his biographies and other writings about him.

 Scholars are of the opinion that Vrindavana Dasa wrote the Chaitanya Bhagavata somewhere in the mid-1540s.

+Vrindavana Dasa Thakura

+Vrindavana Dasa Thakura or Brindaban Das (1507–1589) is best known as the author of the Chaitanya Bhagavata.
+Vrindavana Dasa was born in Mamgachi in the Navadvipa area of West Bengal.
+His mother was Narayani, the niece of Srivasa Pandit, a direct follower of Chaitanya Mahaprabhu.
+Vrindavana Dasa's father, Vaikunthanatha Vipra, was from Sylhet in East Bengal.
+However, it is said that his father died before he was born and so his mother moved to the house of Srivasa in Mayapura.
+In his youth Vrindavana Dasa took initiation from Nityananda, one of the main associates of Chaitanya and he was apparently the last disciple that Nityananda accepted.

+In 1535, Vrindvana Dasa wrote the Chaitanya Bhagavata.
+Initially, the Chaitanya Bhagavata was named Chaitanya Mangala.
+However the poet Lochana Dasa also wrote a work with this title.
+Therefore, the leading Vaishnavas in Vrindavana met and decided that henceforth Vrindavana Dasa's book would be known as the Chaitanya Bhagavata, and Lochana Dasa's book would remain as the Chaitanya Mangala.

+Vrindavana Dasa is considered by Gaudiya Vaishnavas as the Vyasa of Chaitanya's pastimes, since he was the first to reveal that Chaitanya was God himself and not just an incarnation of Godhead.

+It would seem that the Chaitanya Bhagavata was the only major work written by Vrindavana Dasa.
+There are a number of other works attributed to him but their authorship has not been validated.